lucee/lucee-docs/docs/03.reference/100.unsupported/chapter.md

 # Functions

-The following functions , from Adobe CFML, are not supported by Lucee:
+The following functions, from Adobe CFML, are not supported by Lucee:

 * cachegetsession
 * cacheregionexists